cygnyx/markover.js/README.md

 Code blocks that have a field name are highlighted as well unless the language is `noweave`.
-Field Names are appended and retained in weaving too.
+Field names are appended and retained in weaving too.
 These field names can be used in the output of the `HTML` document.
 This is useful for the defining the structure